des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 rely on later if I ever needed to rebuild the project, in stark contrast to the time spent fighting local bundler errors--a tax I paid again and again.

-Similar to Vagrantfiles, Dockerfiles use a simple syntax to define how a container should be created and what service should run in it.
+Similar to `Vagrantfile`s, `Dockerfile` use a simple syntax to define how a container should be created and what service should run in it.
 Only one service can run per Docker container, so if you have multiple co-operating service, you need to run multiple Docker containers that communicate.
 Docker Compose is a